-- Hydrostatic relief valves must be selected and installed in accordance with manufacturer's requirements and specifications. - Hydrostatic relief valve outlets shall be pointed down or away from people.
-Most hydrostatic valves are marked with a five-year expiry date or date of manufacture, and must be replaced before expiry.
-Some hydrostatic relief valves are designed to reseat once they have operated.
-Others are not designed to re-seat, and the manufacturer recommends they be replaced if they have operated or 'popped.'
-The reason is that the spring may have been weakened and the relief valve may not operate at the correct pressure.
+- Must be selected and installed in accordance with manufacturer's requirements and specifications. - Valve outlets shall be pointed down or away from people.

+Most hydrostatic relief valves are marked with a five-year expiry date or date of manufacture, and must be replaced before expiry.
+Some hydrostatic relief valves are designed to re-seat once they have operated.
+Others are not designed to re-seat and the manufacturer recommends that they be replaced if they have operated or 'popped.'
+This is because the spring may have been weakened and the relief valve may not operate at the correct pressure.
 Therefore valves must be replaced before their expiry date, and should be replaced if they are leaking or not operating correctly.
 Valves that have operated may be detected by a visual inspection of the outlet with a mirror.
 If they have released, corrosion is usually visible on the disk.
 Do not look directly into the outlet.